AdobeDocs/campaign-web.en/help/v8/workflows/gs-workflow-creation.md

 With Campaign v8 Web, you can build workflows into a visual canvas to design cross-channel processes such as segmentation, campaign execution, file processing.

-Workflows can be created either as standalone workflows, from the **Workflows** menu, or directly within a campaign, in which case the workflow will be linked to the campaign and executed along with all the other campaign's workflows.

 ## What's inside a workflow? {#gs-workflow-inside}